 - To reread the manuscript once you’ve revised it and provide a brief follow-up analysis: $12 per 1000 words (revised length).

 - To copyedit and fact-check the manuscript if it doesn’t need any further developmental editing: $25 per 1000 words.

 - To proofread a manuscript that is otherwise completely ready for publication or submission: $25 per 1000 words.

 - To write or revise a query letter and synopsis or jacket copy: $9 per 1000 words of manuscript if I have already read the manuscript, $12 per 1000 words otherwise.

-- To discuss your book on a video call: $45/half-hour, plus $5 per 1000 words of manuscript if I have not already read it.
+- To discuss your book on a video call or in text chat: $45/half-hour, plus $5 per 1000 words of manuscript if I have not already read it.